AntonioDehesa/tilop/README.md

 ### Sources:
 * Complete 2022 Data Science & Machine Learning Bootcamp, by Philipp and Angela Yu

+## Day 168: April 9 2022
+### Today's progress:

+Started section 5.
+Completed 3 lessons.
+This section is about the steps to solve problems.
+I could not study for a couple of days due to a language test, but I am back.

+### Sources:
+* Complete 2022 Data Science & Machine Learning Bootcamp, by Philipp and Angela Yu

 ### Resources

 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla